imreyne/imreyne/README.md

 I'm Alexander Reyne.
 I am a full-stack developer with an emphasis on the back end.
-Bot developer for World of Warcraft for seven years.
-I fly 🛩️ drones, play 🎹 piano, and take 📸 photos.
-GWOT Veteran 🇺🇸
+Bot developer for World of Warcraft for seven years. eCommerce and Web consultant for 5.

 Current projects include:
 * App to connect veterans with institutions of higher education.